Kraftwerk case: EU top court defines rules of sampling | The China Post

-A lingering point of copyright contention is the ongoing case between the German electronic band Kraftwerk and rap artist Moses Pelham: Two seconds of music lifted from Kraftwerk’s “Metall auf Metall” (Metal on Metal) single from 1977 was looped into the hip-hop track “Nur mir” (Only to Me), which Pelham produced for vocalist Sabrina Setlur in 1997.
+The ongoing case between the German electronic band Kraftwerk and rap artist Moses Pelham is a lingering point of copyright contention: Two seconds of music lifted from Kraftwerk’s “Metall auf Metall” (Metal on Metal) single from 1977 was looped into the hip-hop track “Nur mir” (Only to Me), which Pelham produced for vocalist Sabrina Setlur in 1997.

 The lawsuit now goes back over 20 years and is being watched with interest internationally.